-Tyrosine is an amino acid that’s naturally produced by the body and is also found in many high-protein foods, including cheese and meats.
-It serves a number of roles in the body, including helping to produce dopamine and adrenaline.
-While most folks who follow a well-balanced diet probably receive enough tyrosine on a daily basis, it’s also widely available as a supplement.
+Tyrosine is an amino acid naturally produced by the body that is also found in many high-protein foods, including both cheese and meats.
+It helps produce dopamine and adrenaline, and while most folks who follow a well-balanced diet probably consume enough tyrosine daily, it’s also widely available as a supplement.

-Although more research is needed to make any definitive claims, there is some evidence that indicates tyrosine may help some perform in stressful situations (1) (2).
-Since the body slows down production of neurotransmitters under duress, a supplementary amount of tyrosine may help make up the deficit and keep things clicking.
-It may be wise to consult with a medical professional before starting up on tyrosine.
-However, if it turns out you could benefit from this amino acid supplementation, check out our selections for the best tyrosine supplements on the market.
+Because the research around Tyrosine may suggest it plays a big role in focus, it can often be found in pre-workout formulations.
+Many times, it’s the second most common ingredient in a pre-workout after caffeine.
+Evidence indicates tyrosine may help some people dial in and focus in stressful situations, which could make it beneficial for use during strenuous exercise.
+Since the body slows down the production of neurotransmitters under duress, a supplementary amount of tyrosine may help make up the deficit and keep things clicking.
+It may be wise to consult with a medical professional before starting up on tyrosine, but if it turns out you could benefit from this amino acid supplementation, check out our selections for the best tyrosine supplements on the market.

 NOW Foods Tyrosine

 A straightforward tyrosine supplement, NOW Foods Tyrosine is one of the most competitively priced tyrosine supplements on the market.
 At 500 milligrams per capsule, each serving in this bottle will cost you less than 10 cents.
 In addition, the manufacturers claim NOW Foods Tyrosine is dairy-free, egg-free, gluten-free, non-GMO, nut-free, and soy-free, so you’re getting a solid hit of tyrosine, and that’s it.
 It is worth noting that the capsule is made of gelatin, so if you’re vegan, you’ll need to opt for a capsule made from a gelatin alternative.